In a Nutshell

 4. Account information

-This is where you’ll find specific details on your accounts, which could include mortgages, student loans, car loans, lines of credit, and other types of credit accounts.
-Take note that if you rent your home, rental payments don’t typically show up on credit reports.
+This is where you’ll find specific details on your open or closed accounts, which could include mortgages, student loans, car loans, personal loans and lines of credit like credit cards.
+Rental payments don’t typically show up on credit reports, however.

-The types of account information shown on your credit reports can include …
+The types of information you’ll see for each account can include …

 - The dates accounts were opened or closed